-Even if the toilet is already in an ongoing incineration process, it’s important to both flush and to start the program by pushing the button.
+Even if the toilet is already in an ongoing incineration process, it’s important to both flush and to press the incinerate button.
 This will add the appropriate extra incineration time to the process.

 When no incineration programme is running, and the toilet is in standby mode, the fan constantly operates at low speed.
 The purpose of this is to let moisture ventilate out of the toilet and to prevent cold air from getting into the toilet through the pipe.

 The display on the CINDI Basic will indicate when it’s time to empty the ash pan (it’s usually after around 50 uses).
 After around 100 uses, you will be requested to clean the ash pan – just empty the ash pan as usual, then add 1 litre of water, replace and press the button to start the program – the water vapour will clean the catalyst and the furnace.

 For your incinerating toilet to function optimally, it will need occasional servicing.
 If the toilet is used in a permanent home (and used as the main toilet), it is recommended to service the toilet once every year and for holiday homes every two to three years.
 During the service, the toilet is inspected and cleaned thoroughly, the heating element changed and the catalytic convertor cleaned.
 Any other worn parts are replaced as needed, and your toilet will be as good as new.
 Servicing costs and replacement parts (replaced due to wear and tear) are not covered by the warranty.
 The typical cost of a service (including the element) is around £250 plus a call out charge if required.